hajime-LIU/Polar-Codes-BP-Decoding/README.md

 # Polar-Codes-BP-Decoding

 - To run the code, run "runBP.m", which outputs the matching number of bits after decoding.
-- Adjust parameters in the first line of "runBP.m"
+- Adjust parameters such as noise level in the first line of "runBP.m"

 ## Encoding
 Using encoding method and paramters from the attached slides from Monash University.